cmayron/Legal-Calculus/README.md

 You do not read it front‑to‑back.
 You **search by topic**, pull only what you need, and hand that module to the Architect.

-Architect runs best in **Copilot Pro on desktop because it can resd the repository **.
+Architect runs best in **Copilot Pro on desktop because it can read the repository **.

 ## CONFIDENTIALITY WARNING